nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 {{< custom-styles >}}

-This topic describes possible issues users might encounter when using Instance Manager.
+This topic describes possible issues users might encounter when using NGINX Gateway Fabric.
 When possible, suggested workarounds are provided.

 ## NGINX fails to reload